Data Warehousing - Security

 This situation arises when the future users and the data sources are not well known.
-In such a situation we need to use the knowledge of business and the objective of data warehouse to know likely requirements.
+In such a situation, we need to use the knowledge of business and the objective of data warehouse to know likely requirements.

-We need to classify the data first and then the users by what data they can access.
-In other word the users are classified according to the data, they can access.
+We need to first classify the data and then classify the users on the basis of the data they can access.
+In other words, the users are classified according to the data they can access.

-The user can also be classified according to their role, with people grouped across departments based on their role.
+Users can also be classified according to their role, with people grouped across departments based on their role.

 Classification on basis of Department

 Let's have an example of a data warehouse where the users are from sales and marketing department.
 We can have security by top-to-down company view, with access centered on the different departments.
 But there could be some restrictions on users at different levels.
 This structure is shown in the following diagram.